-Worried about crocheting in the round, increasing and decreasing to create your first basic beanie?
+Worried about crocheting in the round, increasing and decreasing to create your first basic easy chunky ribbed beanie?

 This easy ribbed beginners beanie is created by crocheting a simple rectangle which is then stitched into a tube and gathered at the top to create a hat you’ll be desperate to get outside in this winter.

-It’s made with super bulky yarn so it works up in around an hour and the chunky look is perfect for both men and women.
+It’s made with super bulky yarn so it works up in around an hour.
+The chunky look makes this a perfect crochet beanie for men, women or transgender.